 Before joining Osborn Maledon, Christina was a judicial clerk for the Honorable David G. Campbell of the United States District Court for the District of Arizona.
-Christina graduated in 2008 from Stanford Law School, where she served as an Executive Board Member and Sources and Citations Editor of the Stanford Law & Policy Review and as the Assistant Senior Editor of the Stanford Journal of Law, Business & Finance.
-While a law student, she also worked with Stanford's Community Law Clinic, assisting low-income residents of East Palo Alto with landlord tenant and expungement matters.
+Christina graduated in 2008 from Stanford Law School, where she served on several law journals and represented low-income residents of East Palo Alto with landlord tenant and expungement matters.

 When not practicing law, Christina enjoys spending time with her husband, Juan, and their four young children, reading Jane Austen novels, and wine tasting.